-The Half Moon originally built as a dwellinghouse in 1755/59, was converted into an Inn circa the late 1700’s.
+The Half Moon on Beech Hill was originally built as a dwelling house in 1755/59, was converted into an Inn circa the late 1700’s.

 In 1920, Edward Deighton Barret sold the hotel, together with the Royal White Horse, to Joshua Tetley & Sons.